p3w-p3w-alpha/Youtube-Reverse-Engineering-Assignment---LAZREK-NASSIM---SALMA-BELLAOU/README.md

 YouTube Platform - Reverse Engineering Documentation
 A comprehensive requirements analysis document for the YouTube platform, created through systematic reverse engineering and observation.
-📋 Overview
+- Overview:
 This project presents a detailed technical specification documenting YouTube's functional and non-functional requirements across 8 major categories.
 The document is formatted in professional LaTeX with an aesthetically pleasing design.
-🎯 Document Categories
+- Document Categories:

 The analysis covers:

 Account & Authentication - Registration, login, password management